 - Write Step-by-Step Instructions to get to Your Home: Include landmarks and distances in your written directions, just if buyers miss the road signs.

 - Check GPS Apps to Ensure They can Successfully Guide Someone to Your Property: If your home is very remote, GPS apps may not accurately lead buyers to your home, or apps may lose signal in your area.
 Check this ahead of time so you can warn buyers if this is a problem.

-- Put up new Address Numbers on Your Home: If your house numbers are hard to see, replace them with more obvious and easy to read house numbers.
+- Put up new Address Numbers on Your Home: If your house numbers are hard to see, replace them with more obvious and easy-to-read house numbers.

 Work on Curb Appeal

 Rural properties may be very large.
-Beautifying several acres of land may not be realistic, but making small improvements can still make your property seem more tidy and well maintained.
+Beautifying several acres of land may not be realistic, but making small home improvements can still make your property seem more tidy and well maintained.
 Repair and paint fences, clear dead brush and put any large pieces of equipment into the garage, shed or barn.

-Once this is done, you can focus your clean up efforts on the usual tasks that homeowners perform when selling a home.
+Once this is done, you can focus your clean-up efforts on the usual tasks that homeowners perform when selling a home.
 Cut the grass on your lawn, trim the trees that overhang your house, plant fresh flowers in your flower beds, and clean your siding to help your home look its best.
 Rural property curb appeal can be attainable through little fixes like these.

 Make a Selling Pamphlet for Buyers

 Rural homes can be intimidating to buyers who have never owned a rural property before.
 Making a real estate pamphlet or a brochure for your property can help clear up any fears or questions that buyers may have.
-And on top of that, having a pamphlet available for buyers also gives them something to take with them so they can reference it at any time without having to search online for a listing.
+And on top of that, having a pamphlet available for buyers also gives them something to take with them to reference it at any time without having to search online for a listing.